santoslab/rts-showcase/readme.md

 Using Sireum's Slang to C transpiler, HAMR generates C implementations of the system components.
 An example of the C code for the pressure logic component can be found [here](aadl/hamr/c/nix/library/RTS/Actuation/RTS_Actuation_CoincidenceLogic_i_actuationSubsystem_actuationUnit1_pressureLogic_coincidenceLogic.c).

-HAMR Automated Deployments to Linux and seL4
+HAMR Automated Deployments to JVM, Linux and seL4
 ===================================================================

 HAMR also generates system infrastructure and platform artifacts to create system deployments.
-The readme for the AADL verion of RTS [here](aadl/readme.md) details how to build and deploy the project on the JVM, Linux, and seL4 platforms.
+The readme for the AADL version of RTS [here](aadl/readme.md) details how to build and deploy the project on the JVM, Linux, and seL4 platforms.